rwth-acis/Virtual-Agents-Framework/Documentation/manual/sitting.md

 ## Interacting with Mobile Seats (e.g. Wheelchairs & Skateboards)

 You can combine sitting with agent movement to implement mobile seats such as wheelchairs or skateboards.
-By casting the returned task of <xref:i5.VirtualAgents.ScheduleBasedExecution.TaskActions.GoToAndSit*> to a <xref:i5.VirtualAgents.TaskBundle>, you can subscribe to the `OnTaskFinished` event.
+You can subscribe to the `OnTaskFinished` event of the returned task of <xref:i5.VirtualAgents.ScheduleBasedExecution.TaskActions.GoToAndSit*> .
 Once the agent is seated, you can parent the vehicle/seat to the agent and activate relevant components (such as tire animations or custom movement parameters).
 You can find an example of how to do this for a wheelchair and a skateboard in the sitting example scene.

 > [!NOTE]
 > <xref:i5.VirtualAgents.AgentTasks.AgentMovementTask> relies on Unity's NavMesh system which allows in-place rotation.
 It is suitable for simple prototyping and works well for wheelchair movement, but not for realistic vehicle steering physics.